autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 The _offending_ validator has a limited time window to submit a _proof_ of _innocence_, otherwise, the _accusation_ may be _promoted_ to a _fault_ and be slashable end of epoch.

 An _innocence_ must be submitted within an _innocence proof submission window_ to be accepted, a designated number of blocks set as a protocol parameter.
-The window begins at the block height number at which the _accusation_ states the rule infraction occurred.
+The window begins at the block height number at which the _accusation_ was reported.

 If the _innocence_ is successfully verified, then the _accusation_ queue is checked and the corresponding _accusation_ is cancelled.
 The _pending accusation_ state is cleared and a _reporting_ validator is now able to submit a _new accusation_ against the _offending_ validator.